 (A) Be an extension of the status quo, using the best estimate of forecasted electrical requirements, fuel price projections, and an objective analysis of the resources required over the planning horizon to reliably and economically satisfy electrical needs.

-(B) Include existing federal environmental laws; existing state laws, such as renewable energy requirements and energy efficiency laws; and existing policies, such as tax incentives for renewable resources that are certain.
-Existing laws or policies continuing throughout at least some portion of the planning horizon with a high probability of expiration or repeal must be eliminated or altered when applicable.
+(B) Include existing federal environmental laws; existing state laws, such as renewable energy requirements and energy efficiency laws; and existing policies, such as tax incentives for renewable resources.

+(C) Existing laws or policies continuing throughout at least some portion of the planning horizon with a high probability of expiration or repeal must be eliminated or altered when applicable.

-(C) Not include future resources, laws, or policies unless the utility receives stakeholder input on the inclusion and it meets the following conditions:
+(D) Not include future resources, laws, or policies unless:

+(i) A utility subject to section 2.6 of this rule receives stakeholder input supporting the inclusion;

-(i) Future resources have obtained regulatory approvals.
+(ii) Future resources have obtained all necessary regulatory approvals; and

-(ii) Future laws and policies have a high probability of being enacted.
+(iii) Future laws and policies have a high probability of being enacted.

-A base case need not align with the utility’s preferred resource portfolio.
+A base case scenario need not align with the utility’s preferred resource portfolio.

 (25) A description and analysis of alternative scenarios to the base case scenario, including comparison of the alternative scenarios to the base case scenario.